ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 ![gradients blending image](../images/ortho-simplectic-blend-gradient-noise.jpeg)

 Well, that's better, but it still has those grid lines!
-Now for the last step: using triangles to remove grid lines.
+Now for the last step: using triangles to remove grid lines using `SimplexGrid`.
-This needs a new `Partitioner`: `SimplexGrid`.
-Just like `OrthoGrid` is built on orthogonal primitives (squares, cubes, etc), `SimplexGrid` is built on simplex primitives (triangles, tetrahedrons, etc.)

 Here's it at work: